CCTV for beginners

 Another popular question is, "is the Qtron as good as Hikvision?".
 Qtron fixed lens IP cameras are about 30% cheaper than Hikvision and Qtron varifocal IP cameras are half the price of Hikvision varifocals.
 Picture quality is not as good as Hikvision.Qtron IP is plug and play with Hikvision recorders and the user interface is very similar.
 It also uses the same diagnostic software as Hikvision called SADP tool.
 All Qtrons sold from June 2018 require no confiragtion changes in order to get a picture on a Hikvision recorder

 Qtron IP is cheaper than Hiwatch IP and picture quality is also better.

 1) IP CCTV Systems also known as Network CCTV, .uses CAT5 cable which is the same cable as computer network cable.

-2) Analogue CCTV systems - this uses RG59 coaxial cable for video signal and another pair of cable to carry the 12volts lower for the cameras ( like TV aerial cable ) or can use CAT5 with video baluns.
+2) Analogue CCTV systems - this uses RG59 coaxial cable for video signal and another pair of cable to carry the 12volts power for the cameras ( like TV aerial cable ) or can use CAT5 with video baluns.

 3) Analogue CCTV with Power Over coaxial ( PoC) is new(ish) which uses an RG59 cable to carry the video signal and power over the same cable, The power for the cameras come from the recorder thus simplifying cabling.
 You can use a CAT5 cable with PoC but cable lengths will be limited to 50meters at most for a small fixed lens camera.